Citi Strata Premier Vs. Chase Sapphire Preferred: Which Is Better?

 Credit card benefits are constantly evolving, and it can be tough to keep track of which cards are best.
 In this post, I wanted to compare two of the most popular mid-range credit cards, both of which can be really worthwhile (and for many people it could even make sense to have both).

-Comparing the Chase Sapphire Preferred & Citi Premier
+Comparing the Chase Sapphire Preferred & Citi Strata Premier

-While the cards have a lot in common, there are also major differences between them.
-So let’s compare various aspects of the cards.
+While the cards have many similarities, they also have major differences.
+So, let’s compare various aspects of the cards.

 How do welcome bonuses compare?

-Both cards offer huge welcome bonuses for new cardmembers:
+Both cards offer great welcome bonuses for new cardmembers:

 Redeem points earned on both cards for travel on JetBlue